kcexn/cloudbus/benchmarks/benchmark-two/README.md

 # Cloudbus Benchmark: Single Web Server
 This benchmark measures the performance of the cloudbus components when bridging traffic across different regions.
 As it is a single web-server configuration, the results may be compared against the results in benchmark-one.
-Compared to the configuration in benchmark-one, Cloudbus adds to additional network hops, one from the client to the controller, then one more from the controller to the segment.
+Compared to the configuration in benchmark-one, Cloudbus adds two additional network hops, one from the client to the controller, then one more from the controller to the segment.
+Each additional network hop requires us to resolve an additional DNS query.
 Despite this, the penalty for using Cloudbus can be managed.

 ## Results:
-Latencies (ms): mean=32, median=30, p99=74
+Latencies (ms): mean=31, median=29, p99=73

 ## Benchmarking on Google Compute Engine with Gcloud CLI:
 ### Building the Test Infrastructure